AI-Cup-Kernel/cpp-client/README.md

  write the path under it and it will recognize it of course it is not neccessary because you are using make to build and its just for not getting annoying editor errors.

- in the make file change the path: to your own libcurl directory
+ in the make file change the path: to your own libcurl directory(if using windows and installed it manually) (for example for me it is looking like (path:=C:/libcurl))

  now just run make command in the root folder(if not recognized run using full path ) and the executable file named game will be built